 Yes, repotting a spider plant can also help to make it bushy.
 Unfortunately, spider plants tend to outgrow their pots faster than most other houseplants.
 The overgrown tuberous can even crack the container in some severe cases.

 Although spider plants grow best when slightly rootbound, they require repotting as soon as the roots start showing above the soil.
 Thus, spider plants generally need repotting every one to two years.

 Fortunately, repotting a spider plant is a relatively easy task.
-Start by gently removing the spider plant from its current container, rinse and trim any mushy roots, then replant the spider plant into a larger pot.
+Start by gently removing the spider plant from its current container, rinsing and trimming any mushy roots, then replanting the spider plant into a larger pot.